 Can British travellers go to the Maldives?

-On arrival in the Maldives, all tourists must present a negative PCR test for Covid-19, taken no more than 96 hours prior to the scheduled time of departure from the first port of embarkation to the Maldives.
+Arrivals to the Maldives must present a negative PCR test on arrival, taken no more than 96 hours before the scheduled time of departure from their first port of embarkation to the Maldives.

 Thermal screening will also be carried out on arrival, and if tourists are symptomatic, they will need to undergo a PCR test and isolation.
 Tourists who do not exhibit symptoms of Covid-19 will not be subject to any quarantine measures upon arrival to the Maldives.